rossrobino/ovr/apps/docs/src/server/docs/05-middleware.md

 });
 ```

-> JSX can be used to create streams of other types of content too!
+> ovr JSX can be used to create streams of other types of content too without using the intrinsic HTML elements.